McIntaggart History, Family Crest & Coats of Arms

 Fearchar of Ross or Ferchar mac in tSagairt (anglicized as Farquhar MacTaggart), was the first of the Scottish Ó Beólláin (O'Beolan, Beolan) family who received by Royal Grant the lands and Title of Mormaer or Earl of Ross (1223-1251.)

-Important Dates for the McIntaggart family
+Early History of the McIntaggart family

 This web page shows only a small excerpt of our McIntaggart research.
 Another 143 words (10 lines of text) covering the years 1459, 1504, 1527, 1581, 1583, 1688, 1789, 1867, 1835, 1857, 1841 and 1938 are included under the topic Early McIntaggart History in all our PDF Extended History products and printed products wherever possible.